Crumms otherwise known as Summer Crafts

 I prefer to chillax in the A/C sewing, beading or whatever my muse decides to 'torture' me with.
 Usually it's something I don't have around the house that I need & cannot find in the store and the reason I call it 'torture'.

-Beach Babe earrings - + How to Summary or http://www.squidoo.com/make-your-own-earringsClick thumbnail to view full-size
+Beach Babe earrings - + How to Summary or http://www.hubpages.com/make-your-own-earringsClick thumbnail to view full-size

-Summer Sleeves (for non cloth - Chairs) - 2013
+Chair Sleeves (for non cloth - Chairs) - 2013

-Because I hate my arms or legs to stick to plastic, vinyl and other types of sticky material etc of a chair mostly in the summer I came up with the idea to make Chair sleeves.
-I did this from a worn sheet that mom was going to get rid of & I seem to be the master of repurposing stuff... so I thought this way if something spills on them I can just throw them out & make new ones.
-Now I just need to get to making the seat cover.
-Hopefully it doesn't take me long to figure out how I want to do that, then sew it. (with my new machine though I don't think the sewing will take long.
+Because I hate my arms or legs to stick to plastic, vinyl and other types of sticky material of a chair especially in the summer I came up with the idea to make Chair sleeves.
+I did this from a worn sheet that mom was going to get rid of & I seem to be the master of re-purposing stuff... so I thought this way if something spills on them I can just throw them out & make new ones.
+Now I just need to get to making a seat cover.
+Hopefully it doesn't take me long to figure out how I want to do that,(it has) then sew it.

-This is my quick way of making chair sleeves (or cover)
+This is my quick way of making chair sleeves

-Each piece was from the end so I didn't have to sew the corners, I just put the end 'hood part' over the back part of the arm, & then sewed a hook & eyelet to it where the arm curves to it will stay on, the rest hangs loose.
+Each piece was from the end so I didn't have to sew the corners, I just put the end 'hood part' over the back part of the arm, & then sewed a hook & eyelet to it where the arm curves so it will stay on, the rest hangs loose.